superlinked/superlinked/docs/reference/dsl/query/query_descriptor.md

         A lower radius value means that the enforced maximum distance is lower, therefore closer vectors are returned only.
         A radius of 0.05 means the lowest cosine similarity of items returned to the query vector is 0.95.
         The valid range is between 0 and 1.
-Otherwise it will raise ValueError.
+Otherwise it will raise InvalidInputException.

         Args:
             radius (NumericParamType | None): The maximum distance of the returned items from the query vector.